byu-oit/UAPI-Specification/University API Specification.md

 Filters allow for limiting the contents of a request.
 An API can optionally support the ability for a consumer to search across a predefined set of properties for resources containing specific text.

-### 7.1 Search Context
+### 7.1 Search Context And Filters

 Searching can be done across multiple properties at the same time.
 APIs group searchable properties into search contexts.
 Each property in a search context should be logically related.
 Searches can only be performed against a single search context per request.
+Searches can be combined with filters to allow for complex operations.
+The valid combinations are API dependant and should be outlined in the API documentation.

 ### 7.2 Search Metadata